Humbuckers VS Single Coil pickups – A Beginners Guide

 Can I have both style pickups in my guitar?

 Yes, you sure can.
-There’s no need to be bound to one style of pickup when there are so many guitars out there that incorporate both single coil and humbuckers in the same set up.
-Thanks to brands like Fender, ESP and many more, you can switch between the cutting, chiming tones of a single coil then throw yourself into a huge humbucking solo at the flick of a switch.
+There’s no need to be bound to one style of pickup when there are so many guitars out there incorporating both in the same set up.
+Thanks to brands like Fender, ESP and many more, you can switch between the cutting, chiming tones of a single coil.
+Then throw yourself into a huge humbucking solo at the flick of a switch.

 When it comes to choosing guitars, you should always choose the one that you think sounds best.
 If you want to play heavy metal with single coils or classical music with a Gibson SG – you go ahead.
 Try out as many as you can and get the guitar that suits you, and above all have fun.